Aveling-Barford: British Leyland

 By 1985 the company was loss-making.
-On 14 June 1988, it became insolvent, from a debenture taken out in 1986.
-By October 1988 it was liquidated.
+On 14 June 1988, it became insolvent, from a debenture taken out in 1986. and by October 1988 it had been bought from the receivers by Wordsworth Holdings.

 In the 1990s, a company was called Aveling Barford (Machines) Ltd.

 Pension scheme fraud

 In February 1989 Lincolnshire Police looked into the company pension scheme.
 In late April 1989 Royal Insurance agreed to fill a discrepancy in the pension fund.
 The pension fund had originally been run by Equity & Law (taken over by Axa).

 The court case, in Birmingham, ran from 16 March 1992 to 14 April 1992.
 In August 1992, after four months, a pension scheme trustee was sent to prison in August 1992.
 Three people were cleared of fraud.

 Visits

 Conservative prime minister Alec Douglas-Home visited Grantham on Friday 29 November 1963, where he stayed overnight in Leadenham, at the home of Lt-Col William Reeve, the chairman of the local Conservative group.
 The prime minister toured the factory from 1pm, with Edward Barford and went for a day of pheasant shooting at Scopwick, and to Leadenham Hall; he had dinner at 6pm in the George Hotel.